mpfr conversion functionsThe functions described in this section convert between mpfr

 listing the digits of the mantissa.

-function does not rely on the mpfr
+The nat2mp function does not rely on the mpfr native

 integer conversion functions, so natural numbers with any number of

-can be used losslessly.
+bits up to MP_PREC_MAX can be used losslessly.
 There is

 currently no conversion in the other direction.